-Charles Noon is a professor in the Department of Statistics, Operations, and Management Science at the University of Tennessee.
+Charles Noon is a professor in the Department of Business Analytics and Statistics at the University of Tennessee.
 He teaches in the Physician’s EMBA program, the full-time MBA program, the PhD program, and in a number of executive education programs.
 His teaching interests include operational improvement, business modeling, simulation, and decision analysis and support.
 He is the developer and faculty lead for the 5-day Lean for Healthcare program offered through the Center for Executive Education.
 He is the recipient of numerous teaching awards and serves as a teaching mentor for junior faculty.

 His research concerns computer-based models for operational improvement and his published works have appeared in a diverse range of publications including Operations Research, Interfaces, Journal of Healthcare Management, Transportation Science, European Journal of Operational Research, Networks & Spatial Economics, and Biomass & Bioenergy.